-Q: Why did you get rid of the Jidoteki SaaS?
+Q: Why did you cancel the Jidoteki SaaS?

-A: We transitioned to a Managed Service due to customer demand.
+A: We transitioned to a distributable OVA and Managed Service due to customer demand.
 It also reduced our hosting costs, and free'd us from being on-call 24/7.

 Q: Your services are not exactly cheap.
 Why?

-A: That's subjective ;) The consulting work required to get an enterprise-grade, updateable, on-prem, custom virtual appliance built is time consuming.
+A: The work required to get an enterprise-grade, updateable, on-premises, custom virtual appliance built is time consuming.

 A: It includes everything for you to ship a virtual appliance to production as quickly as possible, along with openly licensed scripts to avoid vendor lock-in.